MichelD21/Simple-NoC-based-System/README.md

     APPLICATIONS EXECUTED BY STORM IP:

         hello.c
         Destined for the StormCore IP program memory.
-Writes a small image over the original VGA image and sends a text message to the terminal through the UART.
+Writes a small image over the current one and sends a text message to the terminal through the UART.
         Usage: See "makefile".

         startup.c